Amadou Koufa: Mali War

-Koufa appeared alongside Ghaly, Djamel Okacha, Abu Hassan al-Ansari, and Abou Abderrahman El Senhadji in a video published in 2017 that marked the creation of Jama'at Nasr al-Islam wal Muslimin, a coalition of five jihadist groups.
+Koufa appeared alongside Ghaly, Djamel Okacha, Abu Hassan al-Ansari, and Abou Abderrahman El Senhadji in a video published in 2017 that marked the creation of Jama'at Nusrat al-Islam wal Muslimin, a coalition of five jihadist groups.
 In late 2017, Koufa sent two emissaries to prominent Fulani figure and former president of the National Assembly Prof. Alioune Nouhoum Diallo in negotiations with the Malian government between JNIM.
 Koufa set three demands, those being the departure of the French army, the departure of MINUSMA, and that Nouhoum Diallo would be his interlocutor.

 On November 8, 2018, Koufa appeared in a new video alongside Ghaly and Okacha, on which he called all Fulani to rise up in the name of jihadism in the seven African countries where they are most populous; "Senegal, Mali, Niger, Ivory Coast, Burkina Faso, Nigeria, Ghana, and Cameroon."

 Alleged death and controversies

 On the night between November 22 and 23, 2018, the French army attacked JNIM positions near Farimaké.
 The French government announced the neutralization of thirty jihadists, including the possible death of Koufa.
 The Malian ministry of defense confirmed Koufa's death the next day, stating he was seriously injured during the attack and died a few hours afterwards in the Wagadou Forest.
 Malian Prime Minister Soumeylou Boubèye Maïga stated on November 29 that Koufa's body was not in the hands of Malian authorities.
 French Defence Minister Florence Parly confirmed Koufa's death shortly afterward.

 Abdelmalek Droukdel, the leader of Al-Qaeda in the Islamic Maghreb, stated on December 11 that Koufa was still alive, claiming he was neither killed, injured, or even present at the scene of the attack.
 Droukdel's claims were confirmed on February 28, 2019, when Koufa appeared in a JNIM video denying and mocking the announcement of his death.
 An undercover agent during the initial battle of Farimake was executed by JNIM that March.